Twitter goes for more eye-catching look

-SAN FRANCISCO (Reuters) - Twitter was born in 2006 as a stream of SMS text messages.
+SAN FRANCISCO, Oct 30 (Reuters) - Twitter was born in 2006 as a stream of SMS text messages.
 Before going public in 2013, it’s now reveling in images.

 The company tweaked its design Tuesday to favor image- and video-sharing by showing visual media directly within the Twitter timeline.
 Users previously had to click on a tweet to view the embedded multimedia.